No sleep? How can stress affect your health…?

 “Stress is when you wake up screaming and you realise you haven’t fallen asleep yet” – Anon.

 It’s a well-known fact that insufficient sleep can have many negative influences on peoples’ lives.
 Sleep deprivation affects decision-making, heightens stress levels, and leads to poor performance at work.
 If we’re worried about something, our stress levels increase, leading to a lack of sleep.
 A lack of sleep only serves to increase our stress levels, and so it continues.
 It’s a particularly vicious circle.
-Financial worries have been known to cause ‘severe stress anxiety’ in a quarter of adults in the UK according to a recent survey, leading to a host of health complications such as high blood pressure, headaches, ulcers and digestive problems.
+Financial worries have been known to cause ‘severe stress anxiety’ in a quarter of adults in the UK.
+And it is leading to a host of health complications such as high blood pressure, headaches, ulcers and digestive problems.

 Despite all the signs showing how stress is often the root-cause of the majority of everyday problems, it is all too often ignored by a ‘super hero’ mentality held by multi-taskers who are perhaps unaware they are taking on too much, or handling it in the wrong way.
 Busy people leading even busier lives can’t simply ‘switch off’ when they leave the office.
 Heavy schedules and demanding workloads give little time to relax and unwind, making it tough to get to sleep, and even tougher to stay asleep long enough to function properly the next day.